-Sarah Wenger, PT, DPT, OCS, FNAP, has been an associate clinical professor at Drexel University College of Nursing and Health Professions since 2007.
-Wenger has published and presented on a range of topics related to her clinical and academic areas of expertise in chronic pain, underserved populations, clinical reasoning and interprofessional care.
-She provides pro bono physical therapy services at 11th Street, an interprofessional community-based federally qualified health center.
-Wenger enjoys working with people who have chronic medical, social, behavioral and environmental complexities and teaching student how to care for them.
-Her treatment focuses on patient education and building self-efficacy so patients are empowered to manage their chronic conditions as independently as possible.
-With an interprofessional team, Wenger developed a chronic pain clinical reasoning model and psycho-education program.
+Sarah Wenger, PT, DPT, OCS, FNAP has been a professor at Drexel University’s College of Nursing and Health Professions since 2007.
+Wenger has published and presented on a range of topics related to her clinical and academic areas of expertise in chronic pain, underserved populations, clinical reasoning and interprofessional care and education.
+She provides pro bono physical therapy services at Stephen and Sandra Sheller 11th Street Family Health Services, an interprofessional community-based federally qualified health center.
+Wenger enjoys working with people who have chronic medical, social, behavioral and environmental complexities and teaching students how to care for patients with complex needs.
+Her treatment focuses on patient education and building self-efficacy to empower patients to manage their chronic conditions as independently as possible.
+As part of an interprofessional team, Wenger developed a chronic pain clinical reasoning model and psycho-education program.
 She mentors DPT and orthopedic residency students in the clinic and teaches complexity content in pathophysiology and case-based courses.
-Wenger also manages the standardized patient program and student affairs, serves on the PTRS department’s curriculum committee, mentors students on an annual service trip to Guatemala, and is a member of the College’s Interprofessional Practice Education and Research Collaborative.
-At 11th Street, she serves on the Antiracism Counsel and on the Community Relief committee.
+Wenger also mentors students on an annual service trip to Guatemala, serves on the PT department’s Curriculum, Student Affairs, and Diversity, Equity, and Inclusion Committees, is a member of the College’s Curriculum Visioning Task Force, and served on the University’s Antiracism Task Force Subcommittee on Learning, Leadership and Education.
+At 11th Street, she serves on the Antiracism Counsel and on the Community Relief Committee.

 CNHP Teaching Excellence (on-site) Award, 2020

 Distinguished Fellow.
 Physical Therapy Academy of the National Academies of Practice (NAP): 2019 – present

 • Member US Association for the Study of Pain 2020 – present